 A thought to leave you with

-Things like typescript eliminate huge classes of bugs via static analysis, and typescript-eslint is able to push it even further by adding typed lints, but what about this class of bugs.
+Things like typescript eliminate huge classes of bugs via static analysis, and typescript-eslint is able to push it even further by adding typed lints, but what about this class of bugs?
 It appears to only be able to be detected via heuristics.
-I was already a bit wary of using custom hooks in my code and this will make me think twice or three more times about it, since the heuristic, while imperfect, can help.
-There are of course also other reasons this failure case could be triggered… a prop being used probably breaks the heuristic also.
+I was already a bit wary of using custom hooks in my code and this will make me think two or three more times about it, since the heuristic, while imperfect, can help.
+There are of course also other reasons this failure case could be triggered… a prop being used probably breaks the heuristic as well.

 Are there other ways we can catch or fix this issue?
-Feel free to let me know
+Feel free to let me know.
+Maybe there are completely different programming paradigms that are needed to solve it.